 The distant cousin to the more common coat of paint, staining is prevalent for furniture refinishing, banisters, stair treads, doors, and more.

 Here’s the thing: you want to apply stain and wipe off the excess with a clean cloth wiper before it dries.
-You might be tempted to use a sprayer to cover large surfaces quickly, but by the time you follow up with a stain wiper, areas will have dried and left behind blotchy wood.
+We understand it is tempting to use a sprayer to cover large surfaces quickly.
+However, by the time you follow up with a stain wiper, areas will have dried and left behind blotchy wood.

-It’s better to work on smaller areas and wipe as you go, taking care to wipe carefully into corners and deep fluting (sometimes a brush can work to get stain into these hard-to-reach areas).
+It’s better to work on smaller areas and wipe as you go.
+Be sure to wipe carefully in corners and deep fluting (sometimes a brush can work to get stain into these hard-to-reach areas).

-If you have oil-based stains (which dries slower), brushing or spraying large areas could work, but lacquer and water-based stains simply dry too fast, which means you may see the imprints of the bristles.
+If you have oil-based stains (which dries slower), brushing or spraying large areas could work, but lacquer and water-based stains simply dry too fast.
+This could result in imprints of the bristles.
 You won’t have that problem when you apply and finish stain with lint-free cloth wipers.

 Trimaco’s staining materials:

-- Tack Cloth: In order to ensure a smooth finish, use a tack cloth to prepare a dust-free surface after sanding, before painting, and in between coats.
-Tack cloths are extremely sticky, so make sure you’re wearing gloves and unfold the product completely to get the most use out of each cloth.
+Tack Cloth: To ensure a smooth finish, use a tack cloth to prepare a dust-free surface after sanding, before painting, and in between coats.
+Tack cloths are extremely sticky, therefore wear gloves and unfold the product completely to get the most use out of each cloth.

-- Professional Absorbent White Knit Rags: This “variety” pack contains everything from premium wipers to economical mixed knits – perfect for staining, cleaning, and polishing.
+Professional Absorbent White Knit Rags: This “variety” pack contains everything from premium wipers to economical mixed knits.
+These are perfect for staining, cleaning, and polishing.

-- ProPerfect® Premium Wiping Rags: These low-linting, 100 percent cotton wipers are cut 18” by 18” every time, perfect for staining with no scraps or waste.
+ProPerfect® Premium Wiping Rags: These low-linting, 100 percent cotton wipers are cut 18” by 18” every time.
+They are perfect for staining with no scraps or waste.
 Packed by count, not weight, these wipers are the top of the line choice for any staining project.